Speaking and Training

 Please find below sample keynotes and workshops Ken has delivered to a variety of audiences.
 Content is continuously developed based upon needs of the client, audience, and event.
 Please feel free to get in contact with Ken if you have any questions or inquiries about the work below.

-Generation NOW: 21st Century Learning
+Generation NOW: Contemporary Teaching and Learning

 iInspiration, iMotivation, and Technology

 Technology in its current state provides us with immediate access to information as well publication of our own original works.
 This poses both a challenge and a solution in Education.
 This session will take a closer look at how we can leverage our use of technology to facilitate higher levels of Intrinsic Inspiration and Motivation in both teaching and learning.
 The keynote will include interactivity with the audience, so all participants will be able to develop, identify, and share effective strategies to increase Inspiration and Motivation in teaching and learning through the use of technology.

 In today’s age, the terms learning and classroom (learning space) have taken on a myriad of different and newer meanings.
 Both regularly occur and are associated with physical and digital environments.
 Often times the design of these environments can be a determining factor in the desired outcomes.
 In both cases, the designs of each can not only influence the learner, but also the breadth and quality of their learning experience.
 It is this experience that can mean the difference between successful engagement in learning and disengagement.
 During this keynote we will examine ways in which we can leverage the designs of physical and digital space to create a unique learner experience as well as strategies for effective design of learning environments.
 Because, Design Matters.

 Transformational Teaching and Learning with Technology